salmandayal/currency-rn-app/README.md

 ## Install and run

 - Make sure to have install JDK 11 for Android
-- Setting the API key to get currency rates
+- Set the API key to get currency rates

 ```
 API_LAYER_KEY=****8